-() 1.
-The department has a formal written research program. () 2.
+- () 1.
+The department has a formal written research program. - () 2.
 The research agenda is relevant to the national or regional health needs.
-Research studies with social relevance in the community where the department is located is encouraged. () 3.
-The hospital / department conducts annual: 3.1.
-Research lectures, seminars, or workshops 3.2.
-EBM 3.3.
-GCP () 4.
-The residency program has a protected time for research work. () 5.
+Research studies with social relevance in the community where the department is located is encouraged. - () 3.
+The hospital / department conducts annual: - 3.1.
+Research lectures, seminars, or workshops - 3.2.
+EBM - 3.3.
+GCP - () 4.
+The residency program has a protected time for research work.

+() 5.
 There are venues for oral presentations organized by the department, hospital, the PPS, or other organizations.

-() ME EAN
+() MEAN

-Re esources - Human, Phys sical, and Financial
+Resources - Human, Physical, and Financial

-() 1. n a consultant-adviser (co-author) who supervise them foposal to the completion of research. rom the

-() 2.
-All research proposa committee of the dep als are evaluated by the research coordinator or the partment. research

-() 3.
-All researches are institutional review b approved by an ethics review committee or accoard. credited

-() 4.
-The trainees are give staff, or outside pers n sufficient statistical assistance by the hospital or deparonnel. tmental

-() 5.
-The trainees avail of v various research funding sources.

-() ME EAN

-Re esearch Outputs

-() Each trainee sub residency program omits a completed research paper at the end of them. e 3-year

-Total number of resid dents during the accreditation period

-Total number of com pleted researches

-Percentage

-Scoring

-< 10% 0

-10 - 29% 1

-30 - 49% 2

-50 - 69% 3

-70 - 89% 4

-90% 5
+- () 1.
+The trainees are given a consultant-adviser (co-author) who supervise them from the development of a proposal to the completion of research. - () 2.
+All research proposals are evaluated by the research coordinator or the research committee of the department. - () 3.
+All researches are approved by an ethics review committee or accredited institutional review board. - () 4.
+The trainees are given sufficient statistical assistance by the hospital or departmental staff, or outside personnel. - () 5.
+The trainees avail of various research funding sources. - () MEAN